AdobeDocs/app-builder/src/pages/guides/app_builder_guides/deployment/deployment.md

 #### Technical prerequisites

-This deployment scenario requires Runtime credentials in a .env file at the root of the custom application source code folder, as documented in the [Setup Assumptions](#setup-assumptions) above.
+This deployment scenario requires Runtime credentials in a .env file at the root of the custom application source code folder, as documented in the [Setup assumptions](#setup-assumptions) above.

 #### Use case